LorenMin107/AdventureMate/client/src/routes/README.md

 # React Router Setup

-This directory contains the routing configuration for the MyanCamp application.
+This directory contains the routing configuration for the AdventureMate application.

 ## Overview

 The routing system is built using React Router v6 and includes:

 - Declarative route configuration
 - Nested routes for better organization
 - Protected routes for authenticated users